Find out how business rates are worked out and how to appeal if you think your rateable value is wrong or has changed.

 What rateable value means

 All properties which are not homes have a rateable value, as a way of measuring how valuable each property is.

 Since 2023 the rateable values will be revised every 3 years.
-The current rateable values are based on the 1 April 2021 valuation, coming into effect 1 April 2023.
+The current rateable values are based on the 1 April 2021 valuation, which came into effect 1 April 2023.